John Fassel: Dallas Cowboys

 On January 7, 2020, Fassel was hired by the Dallas Cowboys as their special teams coordinator.
 During his tenure in Dallas, Fassel aided in the development of kicker Brandon Aubrey, who earned multiple Pro Bowl honors in 2023 and 2024 as well as being named All-Pro in the latter.

 Tennessee Titans

-On January 20, 2025, the Tennessee Titans hired Fassel to serve as their special teams coordinator.
+On January 20, 2025, the Tennessee Titans hired Fassel to serve as their special teams coordinator under head coach Brian Callahan.

+Following the firing of Callahan and the end of the 2025 season, new head coach Robert Saleh chose to keep Fassel on his staff and gave him the additional role of assistant head coach.

 Personal life

-Fassel and his wife Elizabeth have three daughters.

-He is also the son of former NFL head coach Jim Fassel.
+Fassel and his wife, Elizabeth, have three daughters.
+He is the son of NFL coach Jim Fassel.

 On July 26, 2015, Fassel rescued a surfer who was drowning in the ocean in Manhattan Beach, California.